-With technique 0-10 Volt, indeed, the system is given a voltage between the 0 Hey 10 Volt thanks to an adjustment thread.
-This dynamic poses problems of precept, why - being a low voltage signal - this should not be conducted in the wires where they run, for example, i 230 Volt.
+With technique 0-10 Volt, indeed, the system is given a voltage between the 0 Hey 10 Volt thanks to an additional regulation electrical connection.
+This dynamic poses problems of precept, why - being a low voltage signal - this should not be conducted together with dangerous voltage cables, for example, those a 230 Volt.

 However complex the system may seem, it is the most practicable and widespread one, but it is also the most cost-effective: regulator and power supply, indeed, they cost around 3 times an LED ceiling light, but it's still there cheaper solution Compared to others.
-Above all - cardinal factors in terms of safety and correctness of technology - it is a system that does not present regulatory problems and that does not require the passage of any extra wire..
+Above all - key factors in terms of safety and correctness of the technology - it is a system that does not present regulatory problems and does not require the passage of any additional cable..